nektos/act/README.md

 # Skipping steps

-Act adds a special environement variable `ACT` that can be used to skip a step that you don't want to run locally.
+Act adds a special environment variable `ACT` that can be used to skip a step that you don't want to run locally.
 E.g. a step that posts a Slack message or bumps a version number.

 ```yml